 Quality Assurance

 Primary quality assurance occurs during permit intake.
 Permit data, calculations, and plans are all reviewed.
 Secondary quality assurance occurs throughout the inspection process.
 It should be noted that approximately 2,200 of the 3,000 active dams are considered non-hazardous and are not routinely inspected and as such those dams have no QA/QC.
 Since these dams are low hazard there is limited return on investment in verifying their data.
-Dam hazard classifications can change if the downstream characteristics change (e.g. a subdivision is built downstream).
-While much of the data in checked and verified during the inspection process, there is no formal QA/QC process that is well documented.
+Dam hazard classifications can change if the downstream characteristics change (e.g. a subdivision is built downstream) or if the dam is being reconstructed.
+While much of the data is checked and verified during the inspection process, there is no formal QA/QC process that is well documented.

-Inspectors are given the same dam to inspect to increase their familiarity with it.
+When possible, inspectors are assigned the same dam over repeat inspection cycles (particularly 2-year cycles) to inspect to increase their familiarity with it.
 Complete QA/QC occurs when an inspector gets a new dam.
 Dam QA/QC practices are summarized in Table 29.